 - Projects located outside Victoria including interstate and overseas travel, or on Defence land

-- Projects/activities operated for commercial or business profit such as the promotion of an organisation, brand or product (e.g. conventions, trade shows)
+- Projects/activities operated for commercial or business profit such as the promotion of an organisation, brand or product (for example, conventions, trade shows)

 - Private events for members or via invitation only